 You have two options for submitting your petition:

-- you may request a Councillor or a Community Board member to present the petition to the Council, Committee or Community Board on your behalf; or
+- you may request a councillor or a Community Board member presents the petition to the Council, Committee or Community Board on your behalf; or

 Our Council carries out public referenda when a proposal or recommendation has a district-wide or local geographical community impact.
 A referendum is another way for residents to put forward their choice on whether or not they support that proposal or recommendation in which public opinion may be divided.
 When Council decides to hold a public referendum they will determine whether or not it will be binding, depending on the issue.
 To date, all those conducted by Council have been binding.